Pasu4/animdustry/README.md

 - **abilityReload:** How many turns it takes for the unit's ability to activate.
 - **unmoving:** If the unit can move.
 Only used by Boulder in the base game.
 May be omitted.
 - **draw:** An array of draw calls to execute each time the unit splash is drawn.
 More about draw calls in the chapter [API Calls](#api-calls).
 - **abilityProc:** An array of function calls to execute when the unit's ability is activated.
-Not implemented yet.

 To add a splash image to your unit, place an image file with the same name as your unit into the `unitSplashes` folder.
 To add in-game sprites of your unit, place the files `example.png` and `example-hit.png` in the `unitSprites` folder (replace "example" with the name of your unit).
 Those two files must exist for the unit to display properly.
 Additionally, an `example-angery.png` (not a typo) and `example-happy.png` file can be placed in the folder as well.
 The `-angery` sprite is displayed when the player misses a beat, and the `-happy` sprite is displayed one second before a level ends.

 ## Custom Maps

 Map scripts describe a playable level in the game.
-To add a custom map to the game, place a JSON file into the `maps` folder.
+To add a custom map to the game, place a JSON or Hjson file into the `maps` folder.
 The contents of the file should look like this:

 ```json
 {